lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 }
 ~~~

 ## EvidenceCerts

-The "EvidenceCertsAttribute" contains a set of certificates that
-may be needed to validate the contents of an evidence statement
-contained in an evidenceAttribute.
-The set of certificates should contain
-the object that contains the public key needed to directly validate the
-EvidenceAttribute.
-The remaining elements should chain that data back to
-an agreed upon trust anchor used for attestation.
-No order is implied, it is
-the Verifier's responsibility to perform the appropriate certification path
+The "EvidenceCertsAttribute" contains a set of certificates that may be needed to validate the contents of an evidence statement contained in an evidenceAttribute.
+The set of certificates should contain the object that contains the public key needed to directly validate the EvidenceAttribute.
+The remaining elements should chain that data back to an agreed upon trust anchor used for attestation.
+No order is implied, it is the Verifier's responsibility to perform the appropriate certification path construction.
-construction.

-A CSR MUST contain at zero or one `EvidenceCertsAttribute`.
-In the case where
-the CSR contains multiple instances of `EvidenceAttribute` representing
-multiple evidence statements, all necessary certificates MUST be contained in
-the same instance of `EvidenceCertsAttribute`.
-`EvidenceCertsAttribute` MAY be omitted if there are no certificates to convey, for example if they are already known to the verifier, or if they are contained in the evidence statement.
+A CSR MUST contain zero or one `EvidenceCertsAttribute` instance.
+In the case where the CSR contains multiple instances of `EvidenceAttribute` representing multiple evidence statements, all necessary certificates MUST be contained in the same instance of `EvidenceCertsAttribute`. `EvidenceCertsAttribute` MAY be omitted if there are no certificates to convey, for example if they are already known to the verifier, or if they are contained in the evidence statement.

 ~~~
 id-aa-evidenceChainCerts OBJECT IDENTIFIER ::= { id-aa (TBDAA1) }